 Honesty matters here.
 The subscription model is not the right answer for every situation.

-If you need a complex web application — a marketplace, a custom SaaS product, a platform with user accounts and advanced logic — a subscription site isn’t built for that.
+If you need a complex web application, like a marketplace, a custom SaaS product, or a platform with user accounts and advanced logic, a subscription site isn’t built for that.
 You need a dedicated development project with engineers who will architect something custom from the ground up.
-That work legitimately costs $30,000 to $150,000 or more, and the investment is justified.
+That work legitimately costs $30,000 to $150,000 or more.
+The investment is justified.

-If you’re running an e-commerce operation with 1,000+ SKUs, a complex fulfillment workflow, and significant existing infrastructure, the right answer is a custom Shopify Plus build or a dedicated platform — not a subscription site.
+If you’re running an e-commerce operation with 1,000+ SKUs, a complex fulfillment workflow, and significant existing infrastructure, the right answer is a custom Shopify Plus build or a dedicated platform.

 If you have specific enterprise security requirements, compliance obligations, or deep integrations with legacy systems, those constraints require custom engineering.